 If a student registers for a departmentally determined Pass/Fail course that is weighted at three or more semester hours, the student can make no other Pass/Fail course selection during that semester.

-A student may not elect the Pass/Fail Option in course work of declared major programs.
+A student may not elect the pass/no credit option in coursework of declared major programs.